James Heaton Founder & Lead Strategist

 His first paying job was as a writer for Rasen-sha, the boutique Kyoto-based advertising agency run by the avant-garde thinker Takeda Yoshifumi.
 He contributed essays in Japanese and photographs to projects published in Esquire Japan, Seven Seas Magazine, 03 Tokyo Calling, and the Kyoto Journal, where he was a contributing editor for many years.

-Visiting friends in New York in 1991, he finally found his true home.
-In New York, he entered the studio of the artists, architects, and philosophers Arakawa and Madeline Gins, where he worked on Helen Keller or Arakawa (Burning Books, 1994), Ubiquitous Site – Nagi’s Ryoanji at the Nagi Museum of Contemporary Art, Site of Reversible Destiny – Yoro Park, Gifu, Japan, and the Guggenheim Museum retrospective exhibition.
+Visiting friends in New York in 1991, he entered the studio of the artists, architects, and philosophers Arakawa and Madeline Gins, where he worked on Helen Keller or Arakawa (Burning Books, 1994), Ubiquitous Site – Nagi’s Ryoanji at the Nagi Museum of Contemporary Art, Site of Reversible Destiny – Yoro Park, Gifu, Japan, and the Guggenheim Museum retrospective exhibition.

 In 1996, he founded and published the art magazine The Exhibitionist, which was distributed nationally, but it had to be shut down after a year because too much effort had gone into the product and not enough into marketing.
 This failure of marketing vision resulted in James shifting his career into marketing, where he has remained ever since.
 From 1997 to 2006, the company acted as a brand design subcontractor to New York advertising agencies, doing work for Digitas, Euro, Ogilvey, Saatchi & Saatchi, and many others.
 At the end of 2006, he took on a partner and brought the company direct to client as a boutique branding and advertising agency.